-What documents to be submitted for customs depends on the type of goods being shipped.
+What documents are to be submitted for customs depends on the type of goods being shipped.
 Customs rules vary depending on the country of origin and the final destination country.
-However, there are some specific documents that are common and businesses need to adhere while importing or exporting goods.
+However, there are some specific documents that are common and businesses need to adhere to while importing or exporting goods.
 20Cube takes care of all your Customs clearance work without any hassle as we have trained professionals with good expertise.

 Let’s see those general documents that are common among all countries:

-Similar to purchase order, a proforma invoice is a document that provides details of the product to be sold.
-It is generated as per the terms and conditions agreed between the parties through a recognized medium such as email, fax, telephone or in a meeting.
+Similar to a purchase order, a proforma invoice is a document that provides details of the product to be sold.
+It is generated as per the terms and conditions agreed between the parties through a recognized medium such as email, fax, telephone, or in a meeting.
 A purchase order is issued before completing the sales transaction.

 Customs packing list

 The customs packing list provides the items included in the shipment can be cross-checked with the Pro-forma invoice by the parties involved in the operation.
-The packing list is sent with the international shipment and is a source of information to the transportation companies to get to know what is being shipped.
+The packing list is sent with the international shipment and is a source of information for the transportation companies to get to know what is being shipped.

 COO Certificate (Country of Origin)